ihsanapp/knowledgebase/content/en/privacy.md

 ### GDPR

-XYZ recognizes and does comply with GDPR and its rights, except as limited.
+Ihsan recognizes and does comply with GDPR and its rights, except as limited.
 We make it as easy as possible to exercise most rights directly from your account.

 ### Changes & questions